 - – Stroke

 Obesity can limit your ability to function in a work environment.
 It may affect your ability to stand, sit, crawl, climb stairs, manipulate objects, bend, crouch, among other functional limitations.
 Inability to do those things creates a great deal of difficulty within work environments.
 All of these factors also take an immense toll mentally.
 Obesity often leads feelings of guilt and worthlessness, and depression.
 These factors are considered in determining a claimant’s functionality.
-If you have questions regarding obesity and the ability to obtain Social Security Benefits as a result of your disability, please contact Kasunic & Weeks Co., LPA.
+If you have questions regarding obesity and the ability to obtain Social Security Benefits as a result of your disability, please contact the Kasunic Law Firm.